igor47/blog/_posts/2010-05-10-a-simple-imgur-bash-screenshot-utility.md

 ## The script

-And I compiled all this into this simple script (I'm aware that this can be a one-liner, and everything, but this just seems more readable, and *works*.
-If you have a better solution, please contact me!):
+And I compiled all this into this simple script (I'm aware that this can be a one-liner and everything but this just seems more readable and *works*.
+If you have a better solution, be sure to contact me!):

 {% highlight bash %}
 function uploadImage {